CPSC-1517/cpsc-1517-workbook-jan2024-a01-dgilleland/src/011/ReadMe.md

 This command creates entity classes and a `DbContext` based on the schema of your existing database.
 The `-o Models` option puts the generated classes in the Models folder, and `--context-dir Contexts` puts the generated `DbContext` in the Contexts folder.

 Remember to replace `{connectionString}` and `{projectName}` with your actual connection string and project name.

+## Creating a CRUD App for WestWind Wholesale

+With the foundations of the project set up, it's time to move on to the [steps for creating a CRUD-based application](./StepByStep/ReadMe.md).

 ----